Irushan22/Irushan22/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as Front-end Developer at ModernUIx
+- 🔭 I’m currently working as Front-end Developer at SKYLIS
 - 🌱 I’m currently learning WebGL with Three.js
 - 💬 Ask me about Web Development
 - 📫 How to reach me: https://ezytrick.com/